AWSClassroom-com/kiro_on_aws/labs/lab1/README.md

 ## Part C: Set Up the Starter App

-### Step 5: Clone the course repo (this step has been completed for you, please move to Step 6)
+### Step 5: Clone the course repo

+## (If you are using the Course VM, this step has been completed for you, please move to Step 6)

 In Kiro, in the integrated terminal copy and paste the below command and press ENTER: